How to Photograph the Northern Lights in 7 Steps

 Settings: 30″ exposure; F2.8; ISO 640; 17mm lens

 As mentioned above, any contact with your camera during a shot can cause the image to blur and appear out of focus.
 Even just pressing the shutter to initiate a shot can cause unwanted motion.
-A remote shutter release, therefore, is probably worth investing in so that you can release the shutter without any contact with your camera (I have an Olympus cable release that worked wonderfully).
+A remote shutter release, therefore, is probably worth investing in so that you can release the shutter without any contact with your camera.

 If you don't want to buy a shutter release just for a few photos, however, make use of any timer setting your camera may have.
-Most cameras have the ability to be set on a timer (mine has a 2-second and 12-second timer option).
-Set your shots on a 2-second delay, which should give your camera enough time to stop moving after you press the shutter button before the shot is actually taken.
+Most cameras have the ability to be set on a timer of varying lengths – even your smartphone camera.
+Set your shots on a 2- or 3-second delay, which should give your camera enough time to stop moving after you press the shutter button before the shot is actually taken.

 Northern Lights